wolfrum/manuscript-test/manuscript/chapter-03.md

 "I don't have a concrete angle on the story yet."

 "I see," Nadia replied.
-"I'll do my best to provide some context.
+"I'll do my best to provides some context.
 Follow me."

 Brendan followed Nadia down the corridor.
 She stopped at the display of a small figurine slightly longer in length than Brendan's hand.